-American Egyptologist Aaron Ember was friends with many of the people who were present when the tomb was opened, including Lord Carnarvon.
+American Egyptologist Aaron Ember was friends with many of the people who were present when King Tut's tomb was opened, including Lord Carnarvon.
 Ember died in 1926, when his house in Baltimore burned down less than an hour after he and his wife hosted a dinner party.
 He could have exited safely, but his wife encouraged him to save a manuscript he had been working on while she fetched their son.
 Sadly, they and the family's maid died in the catastrophe.
 The name of Ember's manuscript?
 The Egyptian Book of the Dead.

 7. Richard Bethell

-8. Sir Archibald Douglad Reid
+8. Sir Archibald Douglas Reid

 9. James Henry Breasted

-Breasted, another famous Egyptologist of the day, a member of Carter's team when the King Tut's tomb was opened.
+James Henry Breasted, another famous Egyptologist of the day, was a member of Carter's team when King Tut's tomb was opened.
 Shortly thereafter, he allegedly returned home to find that his pet canary had been eaten by a cobra—and the cobra was still occupying the cage.
 Since the cobra is a symbol of the Egyptian monarchy, and a motif that kings wore on their headdresses to represent protection, this was a rather ominous sign.
 Breasted himself didn't die until 1935, although his death did occur immediately after a trip to Egypt.

 10. Howard Carter